Sports Premium

 Background

-The Government is providing additional funding of £150 million per annum for academic years to provide new, substantial primary school sport funding in order to improve the provision of physical education and sport in primary schools.
+The Government provides additional funding of £150 million per annum for academic years to provide new, substantial primary school sport funding in order to improve the provision of physical education and sport in primary schools.
 This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to schools to be spent on improving the quality of sport and PE for all their children.
 All state-maintained schools, academies, middle schools, special schools and pupil referral units which have primary aged pupils will receive the funding.

 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
 We will be held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
 We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents/carers and others are made fully aware of the PE and sporting provision at Corpus Christi Primary School.

-AllocationFor the academic year Sept 2021 – August 2022 (based on 338 primary aged pupils) we will receive an amount of £18,620.
+For the academic year Sept 2024 – August 2025 (based on 326 primary aged pupils) we will receive an amount of £18,620.

 We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.

-- All children benefit regardless of sporting ability
+• All children benefit regardless of sporting ability

-- Children are given the opportunity to compete in tournaments with other schools
+• Children are given the opportunity to compete in tournaments with other schools

-- Staff have access to training opportunities and continued professional development
+• Staff have access to training opportunities and continued professional development

-- Some activities may be subsidised so that pupils do not miss out due to financial constraints.
+• Some activities may be subsidised so that pupils do not miss out due to financial constraints.

-- We make use of collaborative and partnership working
+• We make use of collaborative and partnership working

 We evaluate the impact of the Sports Premium funding as part of our normal self-evaluation and provision mapping arrangements.
 We look at how well we use our Sport Premium to improve the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.